 For Thanksgiving, we had a small group.
-Me, boyfriend K, mom Liz, bestie Rose, Rose’s husband D, and their child V, who’s 4.
-V is a lovely little child who has no problem making friends with anyone.
+Me, boyfriend Carl, mom Liz, bestie Rose, Rose’s husband Don, and their child Daisy, who’s 4.
+Daisy is a lovely little child who has no problem making friends with anyone.
 She particularly likes making friends with boys.

-After dinner (in which V had three helpings of mashed potatoes), V began playing with the ponies she’d brought with her, and K decided to join her in play.
-Apparently, the ponies were all trying to run away from and also defeat the army of skeletons.
-While sitting on the stairs, V explained the plot of the play.
+After dinner (in which Daisy had three helpings of mashed potatoes), Daisy began playing with the ponies she’d brought with her, and Carl joined her.
+According to Daisy, the ponies were all trying to run away from, and also defeat, an army of skeletons.
 “Well, all the skeletons are coming after the ponies, the ponies have to fight them off of their land because it’s where their houses are and where they eat.
 But the skeletons want to come and take it from the ponies.
-The skeletons are really scary, especially at night.”
-Then she looked at K, wide-eyed, and said “I’m scared!” and reached out to hug him.
-She’d scared herself with the story, and needed a reassuring hug from a big guy she’d met only a handful of times.
+The skeletons are really scary, especially at night,” she explained.
+Looking at Carl, wide-eyed, she said “I’m scared!” and reached out to hug him.
+Daisy had scared herself with the story so much she needed a reassuring hug from a big guy she’d met only a handful of times.

-Later on, while discussing the Indiana Jone’s series, the film Temple of Doom was brought up.
-Apparently, Rose and D won’t let V watch it because of the scary parts.
-K agreed that parts of it are pretty scary, and that it should be called the Temple of DOOOOOOM (the last word pronounced in a deep, scary voice).
-V turned to K and insisted that he tell her about all the scary parts in the Temple of DOOOOOOM.
-She pronounced doom in the same voice as K–deep and scary, or at least as deep as a 4-year-old girl can make her voice.
+Later that evening, we began discussing Indiana Jones and the Temple of Doom.
+Rose and Don won’t let Daisy watch it because of the scary parts.
+Carl agreed that parts of it are pretty scary, and that it should be called the Temple of DOOOOOOM (the last word pronounced in a deep, scary voice).
+Daisy turned to Carl and insisted that he tell her about all the scary parts in the Temple of DOOOOOOM.
+She pronounced doom in the same voice as Carl–deep and scary, at least as deep as a 4-year-old girl can make her voice.

-“Well, there’s one part where they’re crawling through a tunnel and it has lots of spiders and bugs.”
+“Well, there’s one part where they’re crawling through a tunnel and it has lots of spiders and bugs,” Carl said.

 “Oh, well that doesn’t sound scary.
 I like spiders,” she said.
 And she does like spiders.
-She wants to be an entomologist when she grows up.
-(Yes, she knows the word.)
-She also wants to teach the mommy black widows not to kill the daddy black widows after they make babies because it’s not nice.
+She wants to be an entomologist when she grows up, and knows what an entomologist is.
+She’s told Rose that she wants to teach the mommy black widows not to kill the daddy black widows after they make babies because it’s not nice.

 “Well, there’s also a part where there’s a lot of snakes.”